-CompTIA A+ Earning CPEs [Updated 2019]
+CompTIA A+ Earning CPEs [Updated 2022]

-Your CompTIA A+ certification will need to be renewed once every three years to keep your skills on pace with the rapid changes taking place in the information technology field.
+Your CompTIA A+ certification will need to be renewed once every three years to keep your skills on pace with the rapid changes in the information technology field.

-Renewing Your CompTIA A+
+Renewing your CompTIA A+

 - 20 CEU hours

-- $25/year Continuing Education fee (or $75 total over three years)
+- $25/year continuing education fee (or $75 total over three years)

 You can earn CEUs through related work experience, education or qualifying industry activities.
 We’ll explore each option in depth below, so you can choose which ones work best for you.

-To claim your credits, you’ll need to provide some basic information to CompTIA about your job, including: your title, employer, a list of your relevant tasks or projects and your supervisor’s signature.
+To claim your credits, you’ll need to provide some basic information to CompTIA about your job, including your title, employer, a list of your relevant tasks or projects and your supervisor’s signature.

 CEUs earned: Up to three per year; nine total over a three-year cycle.

-Training and Education
+Training and education

 Here’s a list of training activities that CompTIA will consider: